debops/debops/docs/acme-support.rst

             }
     }

-Above configuration should be sufficient to perform local or remote ACME challenges.
+Above configuration should be sufficient to satisfy local or remote ACME challenges.
 Similar configuration can be done on HTTPS server to achieve the same results.